-HEN Gabriel Goldstein and his pale, darkeyed little wife decided at last to rent a room in the "Model Tenement Building," which had been put up by philanthropists "for the benefit of the poor," as the newspapers said, it was not because its forbidding stone and brick masonry, its iron-clad stairways and its blank whitewashed walls within had any attractiveness for this weary couple.
-On the contrary, they shuddered as they looked at it. "'Tis so like a prison!" sighed the little wife.
+HEN Gabriel Goldstein and his pale, darkeyed little wife decided at last to rent a room in the "Model Tenement Building," which had been put up by philanthropist, "for the benefit of the poor," as the news-papers said, it was not because its forbidding stone and brick masonry, its iron-clad stairways and its blank whitewashed walls within had any attractiveness for this weary couple.
+On the contrary, they shuddered as they looked at it.

-"'Tis more like a fortress!
+"'Tis so like a prison!" sighed the little wife. "'Tis more like a fortress!
 Do you look out for the gunsthey're hidden somewhere, Myra, and they'll be handy sometime to point at us when we ain't forthcoming with the rent," said Gabriel, the Grim.

-"They'll find us as ready with the rent as they are with ir guns," the little wife had replied proudly.
-"I'm not their guns," the little wife had replied proudly. afraid of guns, but I'd rather live in a cellar than be thinkin' of fire every night.
+"They'll find us as ready with the rent as they are with "I'm not their guns," the little wife had replied proudly. afraid of guns, but I'd rather live in a cellar than be thinkin' of fire every night.
 Oh, Gabriel!
 This place can't never be burnt down!
-There ain't a bit of wood here to catch afire!'
+There ain't a bit of wood here to catch afire!"